as-pect/as-pect/packages/assembly/README.md

 Closure is not supported in AssemblyScript yet.
 Also, any references that are left dangling on the stack will hang around un`__release()`ed by AssemblyScript.

+If this function is used on anything other than a `() => void` function type, it will result in a compile time error.

 This function is safe to use with `jest`.